Northrop M2-F2: Operational history

 Before powered flights were undertaken, a series of glide flights were conducted.
 On May 10, 1967, the sixteenth and last glide flight ended in disaster as the vehicle slammed into the lake bed on landing.
 With test pilot Bruce Peterson at the controls, the M2-F2 suffered a pilot induced oscillation (PIO) as it neared the lake bed.
-At the core of this problem was the fact that the wings of the M2-F2 (essentially the body of the aircraft) produced considerably less roll authority than most aircraft.
+At the core of this problem was that the wings of the M2-F2 (essentially the body of the aircraft) produced considerably less roll authority than most aircraft.
 This resulted in less force available to the pilot to control the aircraft in roll.
 The vehicle rolled from side to side in flight as he tried to bring it under control.
 Peterson recovered, but then observed a rescue helicopter that seemed to pose a collision threat.
 Distracted, Peterson drifted in a crosswind to an unmarked area of the lake bed where it was very difficult to judge the height over the ground because of a lack of guidance (the markers provided on the lake bed runway).

 Peterson fired the landing rockets to provide additional lift, but he hit the lake bed before the landing gear was fully down and locked.
 The M2-F2 rolled over six times, coming to rest upside down.
 Pulled from the vehicle by Jay King and Joseph Huxman, Peterson was rushed to the base hospital, transferred to the March Air Force Base Hospital and then the UCLA Hospital.
 He recovered but lost vision in his right eye due to a staphylococcal infection.